sbabic/swupdate/doc/source/swupdate.rst

 It is generally used in the single copy approach, running in a initrd (recipes are provided to generate with Yocto).
-However, it is possible to use it in a double-copy approach by use of `Software collections`_.
+However, it is possible to use it in a double-copy approach by use of :ref:`collections`.

 If started for a remote update, SWUpdate starts an embedded Web-server and waits for requests.
 The operator must upload